euyulio/epg/README.md

 to use it just download guide.xml or add the following url to you client to automatically update the guide: http://epg.euyulio.org

+I have to pay a subcription to get the channel guides so donations are welcome :)

 enjoy!